kamu-data/kamu-docs/content/cli/get-started/examples/leaderboard.md

 These situations that we call "abnormal" are actually very frequent and in batch world require **highly error-prone manual intervention**.

 In the world of ODF streaming - late data, backfills, and input retractions are just normal occurrences.
-ODF pipeline know how to react to these events and can **automatically reconcile their state** without human intervention, and maintaining a **verifiable provenance**.
+ODF pipelines know how to react to these events and can **automatically reconcile their state** without human intervention, and maintaining a **verifiable provenance**.

 ---